• Published: May 07 2025 06:22 PM

 wave

-The KPRC 2 Storm Tracker team is monitoring the situation closely, and strongly recommends downloading their new weather app for real-time updates and alerts.
+The KPRC 2 Storm Tracker team was on top of things, constantly monitoring the situation.
+They really stressed downloading their new weather app for real-time updates and alerts – and for good reason!

 • Thursday: Scattered afternoon showers; high of 85°F.